 In doing so the RYA has sought to educate the Department of Energy & Climate Change (DECC) and each wind farm developer individually on all issues regarding recreational boating.
 The result has been the widespread acknowledgement of the importance of navigational safety and regular engagement in the consultation process, both at the strategic level as well as on a site by site basis, particularly through the Round 2 and now Round 3 zone developments.

 The RYA is now routinely and directly consulted by each offshore wind farm developer.
 This ensures recreational boating is thoroughly considered throughout the planning process and mitigated for appropriately if the wind farm is consented.
 The RYA position has always been focussed on the safety of navigation and is built around two fundamental issues:

 The RYA has ensured that offshore wind turbine generators present a minimum obstacle to recreational boating through establishing numerous safety parameters including a minimum turbine blade height and appropriate charting, marking and lighting requirements.

 The RYA has also worked very hard to establish a position with the developers which avoids mandatory safety zones around the bases of the individual turbines, other than during their construction, maintenance and decommissioning phase.
 The RYA has been particularly successful on this point as other countries have imposed operational safety zones around turbines and in some cases exclude all craft from entire wind farm arrays.

-The RYA has developed a detailed position statement on offshore wind farm developments (downloadable from the list on the right), based on recreational craft data, which it provides to every developer during the consultation process.
+The RYA has developed a detailed position statement on offshore wind farm developments, based on recreational craft data, which it provides to every developer during the consultation process.